lambda-orm/lambdaorm/doc/wiki/schema/Schema-Definition.md

 # Schema

+The schema includes all the configuration that the ORM needs.

-It is the link between the business model and data persistence.
+The schema separates the definition of the business model (Domain) from the persistence of the data (Infrastructure).

-The classes that represent the business model are completely clean, without any attribute that binds them to persistence.
+In the domain, the entities and enumerators that represent the business model are completely clean, without any attributes that couple them to persistence.

-All the configuration necessary to resolve the relationship between the business model and persistence is done in the schema, which is 100% configuration.
+All queries are made according to the business model, so all queries are decoupled from the physical model of the data.

+In the infrastructure, all the necessary configuration is defined to be able to persist and obtain the data from the different sources.

-This configuration can be done in a yaml, json file or passed as a parameter when initializing the ORM.
+The schema configuration can be done in a yaml, json file or passed as a parameter when initializing the ORM.

-Certain configurations use expressions based on the expression engine [js-expressions](https://www.npmjs.com/package/js-expressions)
+All the expressions that are used for the definition of conditions and for the execution of actions are based on the expression engine [js-expressions](https://www.npmjs.com/package/js-expressions)

-## Schema Structure
+## Structure

 ``` yaml
 domain: